npquintos/dotfiles/README.md

 Zsh: (place in ~/)
   - [z.sh](https://github.com/rupa/z) - remembers previously visited directories and allows you to go there without typing the complete path.

 I  set .zshrc so that you are automatically inside tmux when you open a new terminal and it attaches itself automatically from the last tmux session.
-The automatically created tmux session is <username>_session.
-If your username is john, the session name would be john_session.
+The automatically created tmux session is \<username\>_session.
+If your username is **john**, the session name would be **john_session**.
 If such session already exists, it will re-attach to it.
 If that session does not exist, it will create a new one with that name.

-Modified Tmux commands:
+## Modified Tmux commands:
+The default leader, C-b was left unchanged and all regular command should still work

- - **:vsp**/**:sp**  (take note of the : prefix) will create vertical/horizontal splits within vim if you are inside vim and in the window if you are outside vim
+ - **:vsp**/**:sp**  (take note of the **:** prefix) will create vertical/horizontal splits within vim if you are inside vim and in the window if you are outside vim

 -  **Ctrl-h**/**j**/**k**/**l**  will seamlessly move you between panes, and vim splits.
 You need not worry whether you are inside or outside of vim; behavior is consistent.